It is crazy to me how often I get asked, “Is Norwex a scam?” The answer is the same every time – No! Norwex is not a scam!

 Norwex Is a Multi-Level Marketing (MLM) Company

 Once I began selling Norwex, I realized a lot of people dislike multi-level marketing companies.
-I don’t know if they picture me knocking on their front door in the middle of family dinner to try and convince them to buy some microfiber cloths, but that’s not how I operate!
+I don’t know if they picture consultants knocking on their front door in the middle of family dinner to try and convince them to buy some microfiber cloths, but that’s not how we operate!
 If you are worried a multi-level company is a scam or trying to rip you off, here are a few things to consider:

 - Are the products high quality and in high demand?